VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Experiment

 Table~\ref{table:ablation} isolates the contribution of each component.
 The dominant gain arises from \emph{Explicit Geometric Regularization} ($\mathcal{L}_{\texttt{EGR}}$).
 Removing $\mathcal{L}_{\texttt{EGR}}$ leads to a sharp drop in success rate from $49.0\%$ to $36.4\%$, effectively collapsing performance back to the unregularized QC-M baseline ($37.9\%$).
 This regression suggests that, without geometric shaping, the critic is susceptible to a canonical offline RL failure mode: it assigns spuriously high values to off-demo candidates, and the subsequent Best-of-$N$ maximization amplifies these overestimations.
 These results indicate that \texttt{EGR} plays a dual role: beyond suppressing erroneous high values on off-demo actions, it explicitly structures the local value landscape around demonstrations, preserving the ranking resolution required for reliable Best-of-$N$ selection.
 In addition, ablating the temporal consistency term ($\mathcal{L}_{\texttt{TD}}$) reduces performance to $45.5\%$, showing that while \texttt{EGR} provides strong spatial guidance, a TD-based anchor remains necessary to stabilize long-horizon value estimates.

 Architectural choices prove equally critical.
 We denote our Transformer-based critic as $\mathrm{QCF}$ (\textrm{Q-Chunk-Former}).
 Replacing $\mathrm{QCF}$ with a standard MLP backbone (w/o $\mathrm{QCF}$) yields $45.3\%$, validating the necessity of the Transformer's attention mechanism for modeling complex multimodal dependencies.
 Notably, ablating the State-Action Fusion module (w/o \textrm{SAF}) further lowers performance to $45.1\%$.
 This suggests that without explicit grounding, the critic struggles to resolve fine-grained geometric ambiguities amidst high-dimensional visual features.
-The full framework integrates these elements to achieve the optimal success rate.